Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Post Share

 This endpoint is designed to create a link particular to a post which could be called to retrieve the details of the post from external sources.
-Currently, it saves the post and associates it with the user and adds to the share count data which can be retrieved from the get posts API.

 **Endpoint:**`/post/share/`